jodivaso/ImageZigZag/README.md

 </p>

-Of course, for cases like this or other similar variants, the classical method will work if a more sophisticated filtering is used, for instance based on SIFT/SURF features or similar techniques depending on the objects to detect.
+Of course, for cases like this or other similar variants, the classical method will work if a more sophisticated filtering is used, for instance based on SIFT/SURF features or other techniques depending on the objects to detect.

 The advantage is that the zigzag does the tracking of connected components and holes for free,